ASL2-Liguria/onesys/README.md

 >
 8. ONE.SYS MMG;
 >
-9. ONE.SYS REPOSITORY;
+9. ONE.SYS PORTALE CONSENSI;
 >
+10. ONE.SYS REPOSITORY;
+>
-10. MIDDLEWARE.
+11. MIDDLEWARE.

 file readme presente in ogni sottocartella